Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 1. Blank-Slate start: Bypass the background option steps and award player a number of focus point.
 1. Presets for male and female

+### Crafting
+Allow player to restore stamina while moving in the world map Crafting Stamina multiplier

+### Configuration
+1. Starting number of parties
+1. Starting number of workshops
+1. Starting number of companions

 ### Crisis
 1. Famine
 1. Plague